| | | | | | | | |

 Why This Recipe Works:

-• Simple Ingredients: The ingredients required for this easy gluten-free blueberry crisp with oats are easily accessible at the local grocery store (nothing fancy needed!).
+• Simple Ingredients: The ingredients required for this easy gluten-free vegan blueberry crisp with oats are easily accessible at the local grocery store (nothing fancy needed!).
+Plus, you can use either fresh or frozen blueberries.

-• Easy to Make: Preparing this delicious gluten free blueberry dessert is uncomplicated with just 10 minutes of hands-on time.
+• Easy to Make: Preparing this delicious gluten-free dairy-free blueberry dessert is uncomplicated with just 10 minutes of hands-on time.
 In fact, it’s so simple anyone can make it!

-• Totally Gluten-Free, Dairy-Free and Vegan: The best part is that this blueberry oat crisp recipe is 100% gluten-free, dairy-free and vegan.
-This means that even those with Celiac disease or gluten or lactose intolerances, or those simply on a gluten-free diet or vegan diet can enjoy this easy dessert without issues!
+• Totally Gluten-Free, Dairy-Free & Vegan: The best part is that this blueberry oat crisp recipe is 100% gluten-free, dairy-free and vegan.
+This means that even those with Celiac disease or gluten or lactose intolerances, or those simply on a gluten-free diet or vegan diet can enjoy this blueberry dessert without issues!

 Individual portions of gluten-free blueberry oat crisp surrounded by fresh blueberries.